Sergej Evljuskin

-Sergej Evljuskin (Сергей Евлюшкин; born 4 January 1988) is a professional footballer who plays as a central midfielder for Hessen Kassel II.
+Sergej Evljuskin (Сергей Евлюшкин; born 4 January 1988) is a professional footballer who plays as a central midfielder.
 He represented Germany internationally at various youth levels.
 He was called up to the Kyrgyzstan senior national team in 2015 but did not make an appearance.

 Early life

 Evljuskin was born in the village of Alekseyevka, Jayyl District, formerly known as Kalinin District, in the Kirghiz Soviet Socialist Republic, to a Russian-Kyrgyzstani father and an ethnic German mother from Kazakhstan.
 He and his family immigrated to Germany in 1990.

 Club career

 Evljuskin spent six-and-a-half years at Hessen Kassel, mostly in the fourth-tier Regionalliga Südwest.
 He left the club and retired from playing in January 2021.
 He returned to playing on amateur level at the six-tier Landesliga Braunschweig in the 2021–22 season.
 He continued playing for FSV Schöningen as it was promoted to the fifth-tier Oberliga Niedersachsen for the 2022–23 season.